nitanmarcel/apkpatcher/README.md

 #### Features
 - Automatically insert Frida gadget library in APK, so you can use Frida without root - [Reference](https://frida.re/docs/gadget/)
-- Configure Frida Gadget to automatically load hooks javascript file, without requiring to use frida client
+- Configure Frida Gadget to automatically load hooks javascript file, without requiring the use of Frida client
 - Insert a network configuration in APK that allows the application to use User Certificate Authorities - [Reference](https://android-developers.googleblog.com/2016/07/changes-to-trusted-certificate.html)
-- Help during the tedious tasks of decompile, modify code, repackage, resign, zipalign
+- Help during the tedious tasks of decompiling, modify code, repackaging, resign, zipalign

 #### How To Install
 ##### Dependencies
-Starting with 1.2.0 only `java` is a required dependencies, with `frida` and `adb` as optional dependencies.
+Starting with 1.2.0 only `java` is a required dependency, with `Frida` and `adb` as optional dependencies.

 - java (required)
 - adb (optional to automatically detect target architecture)